OWCP Longshore Disbursement System (LDS) 2013

 As a result of performing the PIA, what choices has the agency made regarding the information technology system and collection of information?

-- OWCP has completed the PIA for LDS which is currently in operation.
+- OWCP has completed the PIA for ASP which is currently in operation.
 OWCP has determined that the safeguards and controls for this moderate system adequately protect the information.

 - OWCP has determined that it is collecting the minimum necessary information for the proper performance of a documented agency function.